IGEL-Community/PSIGEL/Docs/Move-UMSThinclientDirectory.md

 49289, 49291 | Move-UMSThinclientDirectory -Computername 'UMSSERVER' -DDIRID 772
 ```

-Moves Thinclient Directories into the specified Thinclient Directory
+Moves Thinclient Directories with ID 49289, 49291 into the specified Thinclient Directory.

 ## PARAMETERS